BUEB Main page

 About Us

 Hi!
-Welcome to the BEE mentorship program, in which Hungarian and international students support other international students in the English language study programs of the Budapest Business School, at the Faculty of International Management and Business.
+Welcome to the BEE mentorship program, in which Hungarian and international students support other international students in the English language study programs of the Budapest University of Economics and Business, at the Faculty of International Management and Business.

 The need for the program emerged in 2016/17, when the first Stipendium Hungaricum (SH) students arrived at the Faculty of Finance and Accounting for a full study program.
 The program itself is not only open to SH students, but also incoming and outgoing Erasmus students, and Hungarian students attending English language study programs (with or without mobility).
 Freshmen and incoming students have the opportunity of becoming mentees, with the more experienced second- and third-year experienced students as mentors.